-Moses Structural Engineers presents the second annual #TimberFever Design-Build Challenge.
-We put architectural science and civil engineering students from Ryerson University to the test in building a life-size structure out of wood.
+Moses Structural Engineers presents the third annual #TimberFever Design-Build Challenge.
+We’re putting architectural science and civil engineering students from universities across Ontario to the test in building a life-size structure out of wood.

 8 teams of ryerson’s finest